TedXpro/data_structure_and_algorithms/README.md

-# data_structure_and_algorithms
+# Data Structure and Algorithms

-Repo for storing artifacts for studying and practicing data structures and algorithms
+This repository is dedicated for practicing data structures and algorithms while I study the subject.

+## Product Except I

+This Python code has a solution to a question I got from Daily Coding Challenge.
+The question is shown as a comment in the Python file.